Seteco/Somorrostro/statsd.md

 ### synthetic statsd charts

-> this section needs more details - if you can help, please edit the page and provide more detailed information

 Using synthetic charts, you can create dedicated sections on the dashboard to render the charts.
 You can control everything: the main menu, the submenus, the charts, the dimensions on each chart, etc.

 Synthetic charts are organized in